omundy/dig245-critical-web-design/topics-development-environment.md

 ## Project folder

-This will be the main folder for all your class projects, and will be mentioned in all the tutorials in class.
+This will be the main folder for all your class projects, and will be used in all class tutorials.

 1. Go to your [home folder](https://github.com/omundy/learn-computing/blob/main/topics-files-folders.md) - Path is:
 	- Mac: `/Users/<yourusername>/`